JorPoon/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used for making sure the data that gets passed through as props are the correct type such as string should pass in to string proptypes.
+Typechecking our data helps prevents bugs and errors in our app.

 - [ ] Describe a life-cycle event in React?
 - [ ] Explain the details of a Higher Order Component?
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.